Endometriosis and female infertility at a glance

 The actual cause of endometriosis is not understood.
 Scientists think that it may be triggered by retrograde menstruation, a condition in which menstrual blood combines with endometrial cells and flows back up the fallopian tubes and into the pelvic area instead of exiting the body through the vaginal canal.

 If a woman has a hysterectomy or a caesarean section, endometrial cells can attach to and grow on the surgical incision resulting in endometriosis.
-Women are at greater risk for endometriosis if one or more relatives have had the condition, if they have a history of pelvic infections or abnormal uterine issues, or if they have never given birth.
+Women are at greater risk if one or more relatives have had the condition, if they have a history of pelvic infections or abnormal uterine issues, or if they have never given birth.

 Although many women with endometriosis are completely asymptomatic, the most common symptom is pelvic pain that is more severe during menses.
 The characteristic symptoms include painful menstrual periods, abnormal menstrual bleeding and pain during or after sexual intercourse.